leonsick/s2d/README.md

 </p>
 S2D has three main stages:

 1) First, we predict single-frame masks using a SOTA unsupervised image instance segmentation model, CutS3D.
+Please find the weights [here](https://drive.google.com/drive/folders/1i2clWjOXeL5tQ1HhqBByhXnwcWkkED65?usp=share_link).
 2) We then perform Keymask Discovery to identify temporally-coherent, high-quality keymasks across the video.
 3) Finally, we perform Sparse-To-Dense Keymask Distillation to train a video instance segmentation model using the discovered keymasks.
 This is followed by another round of self-distillation.